UPDATE COMING SOON

 or that the tracks on the "New Toy" EP reflect what Lene had in mind for the album, while the album itself does not.

-Also, these misunderstandings partly originate in the fact that Lene did not always tell every single detail about the story to interviewers, or because not everything she said was printed.
+Also, these misunderstandings partly originate in the fact that Lene did not always tell every single detail about the story to interviewers, or because not everything that she said was actually printed.

-The above-mentioned unfounded statements about remixing or re-recording have also been made in an article on an early-1980s Stiff Records fanzine sheet, written by somebody who was not well informed because of the same reasons.
+The above-mentioned unfounded statements about remixing or re-recording have also been made in an article on an early-1980s Stiff Records fanzine sheet, written by somebody who was not well informed for those same reasons.

 The following is based on various interviews (mainly from 1981-1983).

-The first part of this writing is an attempt to rectify the above-mentioned rumours around "No Man's Land" and "New Toy"; the second part is the story of Lene's third album in general.
+The first part of this writing is an attempt to rectify the above-mentioned incomplete facts around "No Man's Land" and "New Toy"; the second part is the story of Lene's third album in general.

 Lene and her partner Les Chappell had started to record their third album at Sound-Suite Studios (Islington Road, Camden, London) in late autumn 1980.
-These sessions may have continued into early 1981 (not confirmed).
+These sessions were continued in early 1981 (not confirmed).
 "New Toy", the first single from the album sessions, was released in February 1981.
-According to a Stiff Records press announcement, "No Man's Land" was given a catalogue number, scheduled for late March 1981 release.
+According to a Stiff Records press announcement, "No Man's Land" was given a catalogue number, scheduled for release in late March 1981.

 However, it was clearly the fault of Stiff Records that "New Toy" did not sell better, despite massive radio airplay.
 The promotional release of the single has been played frequently on the radio, but it was released two weeks before the official single would be available.
 By the time it was finally in the shops, radio stations had already started to play the song less frequently.

-After work on the album had been stopped by Stiff Records, Lene became ill for awhile and used that time to look at herself and came out of it strong and confident, finding that there was nothing wrong about what she was doing.
+After work on the album had been stopped by Stiff Records, Lene became ill and stopped working for awhile at doctor's advice.
+She used that time for introspection, of which she came out strong and confident, finding that there was nothing wrong about what she was doing.
 She was very determined not to compromise at all.

 Stiff Records wanted Lene to change and record songs that were not recognisable as being hers, even down to taking on an anonymous singing style.
 Also, Dave Robinson (boss of Stiff Records) started to develop the idea that Lene should record a cover of a Motown song in order to have a hit record.
 Their policy would have been to force Lene to change by stopping her from recording.